Skip to main content

 rusty no entry sign

-Alternative solutions
+Alternative debt solutions to consider

 Bankruptcy

-Debt Management Plan
+Debt Management Plan (DMP)

-5 Things That Happen At The End Of An IVA
+5 Things That Happen at the End of an IVA

-1. Your Insolvency Practitioner will check your repayments
+1. Your Insolvency Practitioner checks your repayments

 Insolvency Practitioner checking repayments on laptop

-2. Make your final payment
+2. You make your final IVA payment

 payment app on phone next to laptop

-3. You will receive an IVA completion certificate
+3. You receive an IVA completion certificate

 IVA completion certificate

-4. Your debts will be written off
+4. Your remaining debts are written off

 man writing off debts